-- 7. Address the rights of migrant women in the labour market: improving the systems of diploma equivalencies and also organising French language acquisition classes which are currently in a deteriorating state. - 8.
-Individualize income tax, while maintaining the consideration of family responsibilities, so that the tax of each person, regardless of their marital status is fair and proportional to their salary.
-This recommendation requires an overhaul of the French tax system. - 9.
+- 4. Address the rights of migrant women in the labour market: improving the systems of diploma equivalencies and also providing French language classes. - 5.
+Individualise income tax, while maintaining the consideration of family responsibilities, so that the tax of each person, regardless of their marital status is fair and proportional to their salary.
+This recommendation requires an overhaul of the French tax system. - 6.
 Liberalization advocated in the fields of energy distribution and transport is of concern.
 Fuel poverty affects women pensioners, single women and single parent families.

-Contact details: Coordination Française pour le Lobby Européen des Femmes, Ms Françoise Morvan: fmorvan2007@yahoo.fr
+Contact details: Coordination Française pour le Lobby Européen des Femmes, Ms Françoise Morvan : fmorvan2007@yahoo .fr